 Once our emotions get stirred up, they can quickly deceive our minds.
 After this happens, the voice of our conscience, which operates out of our spirit, is denied its normal standard of judgment.
 In other words, our God-given inner voice of insight and understanding becomes drowned out by the cries of our emotions.
 We don’t know God’s will for our lives in this unstable state.
 We become confused about what we should and shouldn’t do.
 As a result, of our confusion, we commit to things that God doesn’t want us to commit to, we quit doing things that God wants us to remain a part of, and we say things that damage our relationships.

-Whether we’re Christians or non-Christians being led by our emotions can be detrimental to us spiritually, mentally, emotionally, financially, as well as with our relationships.
-As Christian women, we must have the discernment that comes through the Holy Spirit.
-The difference between our feelings and discernment is that feelings are of the flesh, they are shallow and constantly subject to change.
+Whether we’re Christians or non-Christians, being led by our emotions can be detrimental to us spiritually, mentally, emotionally, financially, and with our relationships.
+Christian women must have the discernment that comes through the Holy Spirit.
+The difference between our feelings and discernment is that feelings are of the flesh; they are shallow and constantly subject to change.
 Discernment, on the other hand, is knowing in the spirit something that comes from deep inside and is given to us by the Holy Spirit.

 The Holy Spirit is something that all Christians must have; it’s the Spirit of God living within our spirit.
 He’s our teacher, director, and guide.
 He will lead us to the truth when the word or action is a lie.
 He will direct us in what to say, when, and how we say it.
 Emotions have caused many women to marry people they knew within their hearts; this wasn’t the right person to marry, but because they were in such a rush to marry, they married them, and many are now living in torment.